Cooty/vue-weather-app/README.md

 ## ✅ TODOs and further ideas

 - Dockerize the application for both dev-environment and production
-- Add dynamic icons to temperature (based on degrees and the description)
+- Add dynamic icons to temperature (based on degrees and the description).
+See [icon codes](https://openweathermap.org/weather-conditions).
-- Add unit switcher, so the user can select between metric and imperial units, since the API supports this
 - Add an interactive map that displays both the City / Country or the initial random location